lwd658/Action-testing-repo/README.md

 # Action-testing-repo
-Test and learn more about actions and GitHub
+Test and learn more about actions and GitHub (v 1.0)